How to Be Less Lonely as A Nomad

 🤩 Ideas to feel less lonely

 - Expand your social life through experiences: Consider events, conferences, and retreats, for example, Nomad Cruise, Nomad Safari, Web Summit, Nomad Escape, and more.
-You find some ideas in the article below.
+You can find some ideas in the article below.

 - Maintain existing friendships: I wrote an article about how to maintain friendships.
-You find 6 ways how to stay in touch with existing friends and how to maintain friendships.
+You find 6 ways to stay in touch with existing friends and how to maintain friendships.

 - Join online communities: One way to connect with others is by joining an online community.
 As a female nomad, you can join Digital Nomad Girls, a community with more than 35,000 members.
 Nomadbase is another wonderful group with more than 65,000 people.
 Nomadbase is behind Nomad Cruise and Nomad Safaris.
-This leads back to nomad retreats, conferences, and festivals which are great ways to connect in real life.
-And of course, join our community on Discord, there is always someone to talk to.
+This leads back to nomad retreats, conferences, and festivals, which are great ways to connect in real life.
+And of course, join our community on Discord; there is always someone to talk to.

 🥰 6 types of people you want to have in your life